-My membership Joining is easy, it is usually automatic if you are in stipendiary ministry.
-The cost of your pension is covered by your Responsible Body, but you can save more.
+Joining is easy, it is usually automatic if you are in stipendiary ministry.
+My membership The cost of your pension is covered by your Responsible Body, but you can save more.
 You can usually transfer other pensions into our AVC scheme.
-Pou can boost your retirement savings in a very tax efficient we are considered as a very tax efficient we are con My retirement When you retire, we will pay you a pension for life, in monthly instalments minus PAYE tax.
+Boost my pension You can boost your retirement savings in a very tax efficient way.
+Our 'Lifestyle' option is our default strategy if you do not want to choose your own investments.
+We offer other low-cost investment options if you would prefer to pick your own.
+My retirement When you retire, we will pay you a pension for life, in monthly instalments minus PAYE tax.
 You do not have to take a pension from us, there are choices you can make to suit your retirement needs.
-My pension if I leave If you leave after 3 months, we will keep your pension with us and increase it before you retire.
+My pension if l leave If you leave after 3 months, we will keep your pension with us and increase it before you retire.
 You can transfer your pension.
 If you leave within 3 months, you can transfer your pension to another provider or you can choose a refund of any contributions you paid, less tax.
-My pension if I die If you die before you retire, we will pay two-thirds your pension to your spouse or civil partner.
-If you die while still an active member, we will also pay a tax-free lump sum of three times the National Minimum Stipend.
+If you die before you retire, we will pay two-thirds your pension to your spouse or civil partner.
+My pension if I die If you die while still an active member, we will also pay a tax-free lump sum of three times the National Minimum Stipend.
 Your pension is guaranteed for one year.
 If you die within this time, we will pay the remaining amount as a lump sum to your beneficiaries.